neo-project/docs/docs/en-us/tooldev/neo_cli_structure.md

-# NEO-CLI Structure
+# Neo-CLI Structure

 NEO is a blockchain system based on a peer-to-peer network.
 It provides a digital asset ledge based on the UTXO model and an execution environment for smart contracts based on the NEO virtual machine.
-This chapter describes the overall structure and basic behavior of the node program NEO-CLI in the network.
+This chapter describes the overall structure and basic behavior of the node program Neo-CLI in the network.

 ## The Whole Network

 [![neo p2p network](images/neo_cli_structure/neo-p2p-network.png)](../images/neo_cli_structure/neo-p2p-network.png)

-Each node in the network runs a NEO-CLI program or a protocol-compatible program.
+Each node in the network runs a Neo-CLI program or a protocol-compatible program.
 Among them, the consensus nodes are involved in the consensus process.
 Non-consensus nodes are not involved in the consensus process.
 The consensus process will be described in subsequent chapters.

-## NEO-CLI
+## Neo-CLI

-The structure of NEO-CLI is shown below.
+The structure of Neo-CLI is shown below.
 (Some parts of structure may change due to version upgrade)

 [![NEO-CLI structure](images/neo_cli_structure/NEO-CLI.png)](../images/neo_cli_structure/NEO-CLI.png)

-### NEO-CLI command line tools
+### Neo-CLI command line tools

 Neo-CLI is a command line program which provides basic functionality for interacting with the blockchain through the command line console.
-For more information, refer to [NEO-CLI command line tools](../node/cli/cli.md).
+For more information, refer to [Neo-CLI command line tools](../node/cli/cli.md).

 ### Ledger API